Southampton-RSG-Training/intro-to-hpc/episodes/2_using_hpc_systems.md

 There are GUI based alternatives to the above command line tools.
 One such option is <a href="https://filezilla-project.org/">Filezilla</a>, a cross-platform client for MacOS, Windows and Linux that can use the SFTP protocol and will allow you to drag and drop files between the remote and local system.

-Finally for Iridis X (and Iridis 6 as the two systems share a filesystem) Open on Demand has a file manager that will allow you to browse files as well as upload and download files to and from the system.
+Finally for Iridis X (and Iridis 6 as the two systems share a filesystem) Iridis on Demand has a file manager that will allow you to browse files as well as upload and download files to and from the system.

 ![File Manager in Iridis On Demand: Moving data to and from the Iridis HPC system can be achieved in the Open On Demand Web POrtal](fig/Iridis_OOD_FIle_browser.png){width="80%"}